Australia’s women have sunk to their first Test defeat to India, beaten by eight wickets on the last day of their one-off match in Mumbai.

-And while Australia were briefly able to fight back into the match at 3-206 in the second innings, they were always on the back foot.
+While Australia were briefly able to fight back into the match at 3-206 in the second innings, they were always on the back foot.

 There were self-inflicted wounds when Mooney was run out wandering out of her crease in the team’s second innings, while fellow opener Litchfield was bowled reverse sweeping.

-And after Harmanpreet Kaur removed Tahlia McGrath (73) and Healy (32) late on day three, the rot continued on Sunday.
+And after captain Harmanpreet Kaur removed Tahlia McGrath (73) and Healy (32) late on day three, the rot continued on Sunday.

 Gardner was lbw to a Pooja Vastrakar inswinger in the second over of the morning, out on review for seven.